touying-typ/touying/src/components.typ

 /// Show mini slides.
 It is usually used to show the navigation of the presentation in header.
 ///
-/// - `self` is the self context, which is used to get the short heading of the headings.
+/// - self (none): The self context, which is used to get the short heading of the headings.
 ///
-/// - `fill` is the fill color of the headings.
+/// - fill (color): The fill color of the headings.
 Default is `rgb("000000")`.
 ///
-/// - `alpha` is the transparency of the headings.
+/// - alpha (ratio): The transparency of the headings.
 Default is `60%`.
 ///
-/// - `display-section` is a boolean indicating whether the sections should be displayed.
+/// - display-section (boolean): Indicates whether the sections should be displayed.
 Default is `false`.
 ///
-/// - `display-subsection` is a boolean indicating whether the subsections should be displayed.
+/// - display-subsection (boolean): Indicates whether the subsections should be displayed.
 Default is `true`.
 ///
-/// - `linebreaks` is a boolean indicating whether or not to insert linebreaks between links for sections and subsections
+/// - linebreaks (boolean): Indicates whether or not to insert linebreaks between links for sections and subsections.
 ///
-/// - `short-heading` is a boolean indicating whether the headings should be shortened.
+/// - short-heading (boolean): Indicates whether the headings should be shortened.
 Default is `true`.
 #let mini-slides(
   self: none,
   fill: rgb("000000"),